Awai005/VitDepthNet/README.md

 - [UnsupervisedDepthFromFocus](https://github.com/unsupervised-depth-from-focus-team/udff): Techniques and insights in unsupervised learning for depth estimation.
 - [DeepLabV3+](https://github.com/tensorflow/models/tree/master/research/deeplab): Advanced segmentation techniques adapted for depth estimation tasks.
 - [DEReD](https://github.com/Ehzoahis/DEReD): For specific methods used in self-supervised depth estimation from defocus clues.
-## Code Availability
-The full codebase will be made publicly available upon the publication of the associated paper to ensure the integrity and citation of the research work.
-Stay tuned for updates following the official release of our research findings.